rshaojimmy/RFMetaFAS/README.md

 To run the main file: python main.py --training_type Test

 It will generate a .h5 file that contains the score for each frame.
+Then, we use these scores to calculate the AUC and HTER.

 # Acknowledge
 Please kindly cite this paper in your publications if it helps your research: